wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

    * Overly complex code should be commented or simplified.
    * Flag code style changes or variable conventions, that are unlike the rest of our code.
 * Be on the lookout for abandoned, or duplicative styles.
 Clean them out when you find them.
 Before creating new styles, first look for styles that make sense to reuse.
-* Simple is better than clever code, but if clever really helps, add a note to help out the next engineer to look at the code.
+* Simple is better than clever code, but if "clever" really adds value, add a note to help out the next engineer who will be looking at the code.
 * Most React classes should be less than 300 lines long, at 500 lines consider breaking the class up into sub-components.
 If the the component’s render method contains multiple static blocks of React components and markup, consider moving them into a new React component.
 * Ask before including new open source NPM projects.
 Our strong preference is to include projects that NPM rates as high in popularity, quality and maintenance.
 Avoid projects that haven’t been updated in months or years, as they can pose security risks.
 * If you need to fix the open source projects we rely on, please make a pull request against that project.